waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Confirmation Bias & Over-Correction (CRITICAL):** My handling of the Rocket Hideout B2F maze was a cascade of cognitive errors.
 First, I incorrectly assumed the solution must be complex, causing me to ignore simple paths.
 After this was pointed out, I over-corrected and assumed a simple path *must* exist, leading me to hallucinate a non-existent 'eastern corridor' and distrust my tool's more complex (but likely correct) solution. **Lesson:** Do not swing from one bias to another.
 Trust verifiable data and tool outputs over intuition or narratives.
 A simple solution is preferable, but not guaranteed.
 The goal is to find the *correct* solution, regardless of its complexity.
 - **Hypothesis Testing Failure (Preparation):** Arrived at a location to test a hypothesis without the required Pokémon/items/moves. **Lesson:** Always verify party composition and necessary items/moves *before* traveling to a location to test a hypothesis.
 - **Pikachu Following Mechanic (CRITICAL CLARIFICATION):** My previous understanding was incomplete.
 The 'turn vs. move' mechanic is stateful and depends on the player's current facing direction.
 A button press in Pikachu's direction will only cause a turn *if the player is not already facing that direction*.
 Any pathfinding tool for spinner mazes *must* track the player's inferred facing direction based on the last move in the path and add an extra button press for a 'turn' action when required.
 Failure to do so results in invalid path sequences.
-- **Rocket Hideout Spinner Physics:** All known spinner data for the Rocket Hideout B2F floor has been collected and successfully implemented into the `spinner_maze_solver` tool.
-The tool is now the source of truth for this information.
+- **Rocket Hideout Spinner Physics:** All known spinner data for the Rocket Hideout B2F floor has been collected.
+The `spinner_maze_solver` tool was the source of truth for this information before its deletion.

 # VI.
 Fossil Quest - Hypotheses Log

 - **Active Hypotheses (Ranked by Plausibility):**
-    - The Hiker will move after all Team Rocket members within Mt.
+    - 1. The Hiker will move after all Team Rocket members within Mt.
 Moon have been defeated.
-    - The Hiker is looking for a Moon Stone and will move if the player has one in their inventory when they speak to him.
+    - 2. The Hiker is looking for a Moon Stone and will move if the player has one in their inventory when they speak to him.
-    - The Hiker will move if the player uses an Escape Rope in the tile directly adjacent to him.
+    - 3. The Hiker will move if the player uses an Escape Rope in the tile directly adjacent to him.
+    - 4. Evolve a Clefairy into a Clefable (using a Moon Stone) in front of the Hiker.
+    - 5. The Hiker will move if the player has registered a certain number of Pokémon (e.g., 20) in their Pokédex.
-    - The Rocket Grunt on B2F will only move if presented with the revived DOME fossil Pokémon (Kabuto).
+    - 6. The Rocket Grunt on B2F will only move if presented with the revived DOME fossil Pokémon (Kabuto).
-    - The Rocket Grunt on B2F or the Hiker on 1F wants the un-revived fossil ITEM, not the revived Pokémon.
+    - 7. The Rocket Grunt on B2F or the Hiker on 1F wants the un-revived fossil ITEM, not the revived Pokémon.
-    - A non-damaging move with a field effect (e.g., Sweet Scent, Sing) must be used in front of the Hiker.
-    - The Hiker will move if the player interacts with him while having a full party of fainted Pokémon.
-    - The solution requires the Silph Scope, which must be shown to the Grunt after defeating Giovanni in Celadon City.
-    - The Rocket Grunt will be satisfied if a Pokémon uses 'Ancient Power' in battle against him.
-    - The Hiker will move once the Pokédex is completed for all Mt.
-Moon native species.
-    - The Rocket Grunt will move if a Clefairy uses Metronome in battle against him.
-    - The Rocket Grunt on B2F at (30,12) is not looking for a specific fossil item, but for a 'fossilized' Pokémon (petrified status).
-    - The Hiker on 1F (6,7) or the Rocket Grunt on B2F (30,12) is on a schedule and will only move at a specific in-game time.
-    - The Rocket Grunt at B2F (30,12) is waiting for a secret password made of a sequence of Pokémon cries.
-    - The Rocket Grunt on B2F (30,12) is a spy and requires a disguise to be bypassed.
 - **Failed Hypotheses:**
     - The Geodude will move if a Geodude uses Self-Destruct in battle against him.
 (Result: Failed.
 The Grunt is not a trainer and cannot be battled.)
     - The Hiker at 1F (6,7) has lost an item.
 Using the Itemfinder near him will reveal a hidden item which, when returned, will make him move.
 (Result: Failed.
 Itemfinder did not respond.)